uhlryk/react-dynamic-number/README.md

 ### value

- * type: Number
+ * type: Number or '' (empty string)
  * required: false
  * default: 0

-Init value of input
+Init value of input.
+If init value is '' then input is empty.

 ### separator